Real-time insights from monitoring restaurant availability across Resy, OpenTable, Tock, and SevenRooms. Updated daily.

 Cities with the most detected reservation slots (last 30 days)

-Miami leads with 2,427 detected reservation slots over the last 30 days, followed by New York (1,143) and Lancaster (773).
+New York leads with 6,669 detected reservation slots over the last 30 days, followed by Palm Beach (4,085) and Miami (2,354).
 Higher slot counts indicate more cancellations and new openings, meaning more opportunities to find last-minute tables in those cities.

 ReservationFinder continuously monitors four major reservation platforms — Resy, OpenTable, Tock, and SevenRooms — checking for newly available tables every 30 seconds for followed restaurants and continuously for all others.